 Why Does Moving Out During a Divorce Negatively Affect You?

-Turns out, moving out of a shared home often has a negative impact on your divorce in a number of ways.
+Turns out, moving out of a shared home often has a negative impact, and is considered one of the biggest mistakes in a divorce in a number of ways.

 Things are often tense and home.
 Kids pick up on this.
 No one wants to fight in front of their children.
 You may think moving out will help alleviate that issue.
-And in the short run, you may be right.
+In the short run, you may be right.

 But in the long run, your visitation in the future may take a hit.
 If you don’t spend much time with them now, that may continue later on.

 Courts prefer to minimize drastic changes for kids after divorce, this includes drastically altering parenting time.

 If you do move out during divorce, have a parenting plan already in place.
 This ensures you still get your time with the kids.

 Protect your parenting time by taking advantage of what you have.
 See them when you have the chance and make them the priority.
 Maintain an active presence in their lives and their upbringing.

 This demonstrates the desire to be a parent, which courts take into account.

 The more involved you stay in their day-to-day activities, the more likely that is to continue after divorce.